Some options if you are ready to go beyond a savings account

 How much is enough?

 Overzealous saving is a possibility, but with inflation causing many of us to tap into savings to cover higher expenses, having a threshold or goal in mind for your desired level of savings can be helpful.
 This way, you’ll know when the savings cookie jar can no longer be tapped.
-Or when you have excess funds that can be used in other ways to potentially grow your money faster.
+Or when you have excess funds that can be used to pursue other financial goals.
 Your own personal financial goals and needs will determine how much you should have saved.
 If you’re unsure, start with these two checkpoints.

 Emergency fund is fully stocked (and in a liquid savings account)